JasterV/jaster.xyz/src/content/blog/DecouplingElixirGenServers.md

 ### Coupling in tests

-Coupling doesn't stop in the DoorServer module, it get's propagated into our tests.
+Coupling doesn't stop in the DoorServer module, it gets propagated into our tests.

 Because our `lock` and `unlock` functions cause a series of side effects, we find ourselves having to add extra setup to test them.